manjotgit2/devops-automation-toolkit/README.md

 # devops-automation-toolkit
-What is a repository?
+1.What is a repository?
 A repository (repo) is a storage location where project files, source code, configuration files, and version history are managed using Git.
 It contains:
-Project files
++Project files

-Commit history
++Commit history

-Branches
++Branches

-Contributors
++Contributors

-Version tracking (.git directory)
+#types of repo

-What are the types of repositories?
+2.What are the types of repositories?
 There are two main types:
 1. Local Repository
 Stored on your computer
 Created using:
  git init
 Used for development and testing
 2. Remote Repository
 Hosted on platforms like GitHub
 Used for collaboration
 Connected using:
  git remote add origin <repository-url>

 3.Difference between Public and Private repository.